Garrett baseball team gets NECC win

 That’s where it stayed until the Railroader fifth.

-Brayden Fisher, back in the lineup after taking a pitch to the face in Saturday’s Garrett Invitational, picked up a one-out single.
+Brayden Fisher picked up a one-out single.
 A two-base error enabled him to take third.
 Blake Ratcliffe brought him home with a single.

 Kelham was hit by a pitch, and Ratcliffe scored on Smith’s two-out single.